tify-iiif-viewer/tify/README.md

 - **`urlQueryKey`**: string or `null` (default), only use characters `A…Z a…z 0…9 - _`

 	If set, parameters are read from the URL query and any changes are reflected, using the key provided.
 This works with multiple concurrent instances, but each instance must use a unique key.
+Note that when `urlQueryKey` is set, all options defined by `urlQueryParams` can be overridden by changing the URL in the browser’s address bar.

 - **`urlQueryParams`**: array of strings, default `['filters', 'pages', 'pan', 'rotation', 'view', 'zoom']`

-	The parameter keys to be stored in the URL query on change.
-Only has effect if `urlQueryKey` is set.
+	The parameter keys to be read from and stored in the URL query.
+Only has effect if `urlQueryKey` is set, in which case parameters read from the URL override options of the same name.

 - **`view`**: string, default `''`